NYC Mayor de Blasio booed at concert cut short by Henri storms

 Sen. Chuck Schumer, D-N.Y., had also taken the stage at one point to declare, "New York is back."

 "We all know that COVID hit us first and hardest and longest.
-And all the nay-sayers said New York would never come back," he said.
+And all the naysayers said New York would never come back," he said.

 CLICK HERE TO GET THE FOX NEWS APP

-The event comes the same week that de Blasio’s order took effect requiring restaurants, gyms and other in-door businesses in all five boroughs to check patrons and employees for proof of vaccination.
-Issued amid on onslaught of new cases driven by the Delta variant, the mayor still allowed the concert series to continue, as outdoor crowds Saturday mostly went without masks.
+The event comes the same week that de Blasio’s order took effect requiring restaurants, gyms and other indoor businesses in all five boroughs to check patrons and employees for proof of vaccination.
+Issued amid an onslaught of new cases driven by the delta variant, the mayor still allowed the concert series to continue, as outdoor crowds Saturday mostly went without masks.

 Anyone who attended the homecoming concerts were required to prove they were vaccinated with at least one round of the shot.
-Those attendees under 12 were required to wear masks.
+Attendees under 12 were required to wear masks.